 - Computer Science 126, General Computer Science

 An alternative to Math 201 and Physics 103 is offered jointly by the School of Engineering and Applied Science and the Departments of Physics and Mathematics.
 Known as Engineering/Math/Physics 191-192, this course integrates the presentation of multivariable calculus and general physics (mechanics).
 It is open to B.S.E. students qualified to place into multivariable calculus.

-The above requirements can be satisfied with advanced placement credit.
+Except for computing, the above requirements can be satisfied with advanced placement credit.
 Information on advanced placement and its uses is available from the Office of the Dean of the College.

 University Writing Seminar

 All Princeton undergraduates are required to take a writing seminar in either the fall or spring of freshman year to fulfill the University writing requirement.
 The writing requirement may not be fulfilled by advanced placement credit.

 All students in the B.S.E. program must complete at least seven courses in the humanities and social sciences during their eight terms of study.
 Humanities and social science courses are defined as courses that fulfill the following University distribution areas: Epistemology and Cognition (EC); Ethical Thought and Moral Values (EM); Historical Analysis (HA); Literature and the Arts (LA); Social Analysis (SA).

 Although there is no foreign language requirement for B.S.E. students, intermediate-level language courses (numbered 107 and 108 in the Romance languages, 105 and 107 in all others) and higher may also count towards the seven H/SS courses.

 B.S.E. students must distribute four of their seven courses across the areas listed above (EC, EM, HA, LA, SA) or foreign language at the 107/108 level or higher.
 The remaining three or more courses may be chosen from any area.